devonChurch/soldier-toast/README.md

 # Soldier Toast

-A universal React app giving your an SEO friendly application by utilising the majority of your code on both the server and client.
+A universal React app giving you an SEO friendly application by utilising the majority of your code on both the server and client.

 ## Installation